7 Signs of Winter Injury and What You Can Do About It

 What is winter injury you ask?
 It is the damage to or death of foliage, roots, or limbs on trees and shrubs due to extreme fluctuations in temperature, damage from salt spray or damage from snow and ice.
 The frequency and severity of winter injury are dependent on plant species, location, site conditions, the health of the plant, and the winter conditions.

 What are the signs of winter injury?

-- Brown foliage on conifers as a result of excessive water loss, which shows up right away in late winter or early spring.
+- Brown foliage on conifers as a result of excessive water loss.
+This shows up right away in late winter or early spring.